dawidd6/AndTTT/README.md

 - arena where bots fight against each other
 - separate room for every online match
 - rooms protected with password or not
-- light and black (night mode) theme.
+- light and black (night mode) theme
-- option to enable or disable animations.
+- option to enable or disable animations
-- also it has animations.
+- also it has animations
 - did I say it has animations?
-- let's not forget about animations.
+- let's not forget about animations
 - option to show or hide Android's status bar
 - probably more that I forgot to mention